First Boy Scout Troop in America celebrates 110 years

 On Sept.
 28, a Boy Scout Troop formed in Pawhuska, and chartered under the Boy Scouts organization in England, marks 110 years.

-At their Aug.
+At its Aug.
 13 meeting, the Pawhuska City Council voted to declare Sept.
 28 as a Day of Celebration in honor of this first troop.

 The celebration begins on Sept.
 28 with a parade in downtown Pawhuska at 10 a.m. followed by a reception for the 96 Eagle Scouts from Pawhuska at the Pawhuska Community Center at 520 Lynn Ave.